costdev/git-updater-lite/README.md

 ## Description

+**This is version 2.0.0 and contains a breaking change from 1.5.x.**

 This library was designed to be added to your git hosted plugin or theme to enable standalone updates.

 You must have a publicly reachable site that will be used for dynamically retrieving the update API data.